Honors Interdisciplinary Program Curriculum

 - Demonstrate evidence of community and professional engagement during the student’s undergraduate studies through Honors Connect

 - Students are required to attend 6 honors designated activities, workshops or events to enrich their college experience and to engage them in the community and inspire civic commitment.
 These activities can be completed at any time before being awarded the HIP certificate.
 Options will be provided each semester and communicated through the honors listserv.
 (Examples include Schulze series speakers, Catalyst, Honors community service events.)

 - Students will log their event attendance in their Honors Learning Portfolio and in the Qualtrics link.

 - The learning portfolio will include reflections after each course, after each enrichment activity, along with a final reflection on the student’s overall experience and sample coursework from each of the honors-designated course options demonstrating the Student Learning Outcomes.

 - Portfolios may be developed in any format the student chooses.
 Students are encouraged to utilize the Canvas e-portfolio tool to collect their documents.

 Upper Division Honors Program

-Students in HIP may begin Upper Division Honors, concurrent with Honors Interdisciplinary Program, and as early as their 2nd year as long as they have met the following:
+Students in HIP may begin Upper Division Honors, concurrent with Honors Interdisciplinary Program, as early as their 2nd semester as long as they have met the following: